Business - Forester

 manufactured by Wood-Mizer under the TITAN brand

-"Look at the kind of machining that is done at DECO TIMBER," continues Adrian Echert, "It's amazing.
+"Look at the kind of mechanization that goes on at DECO TIMBER," continues Adrian Echert, "It's amazing.
 All the equipment is completely linked in one technological line where the machines are connected by chain conveyors.
-This is engineer Stănсălie's development".
+This is the development of engineer Stănсălie".

-"In my practice, I have often worked with used machines," explains Mr Stănсălie.
-"This is not the best choice, but sometimes we have to do it, and in order for the equipment used to work well, you have to be fully involved in the process: to understand which units are vulnerable, which functions need to be specifically controlled, how to repair them."
+"In my practice, I have often worked with used machines," explains Mr. Stănсălie.
+"It's not the best choice, but sometimes we have to do it, and in order for used equipment to work well, you have to be fully involved in the process: understanding which units are vulnerable, which functions need to be specially controlled, how to fix them."

-"The broadcloth ribbon saws didn't come to us new, but I'm completely satisfied with the way they work.
-It's a simple piece of equipment, all the mechanical components are very reliable and there are virtually no electronics.
-And we have a large reserve of production capacity, but it's important to note that we have experience in the maintenance of the wide-ribbon web.
-As you know, the 70% of woodworking success depends on the blades you use and how sharp and ready they are for the job."
+"The wide-web ribbon saws didn't come new to us, but I'm completely satisfied with the way they work.
+It's a simple piece of equipment, all the mechanical components are very reliable and virtually no electronics.
+And we have a large reserve of production capacity, but it's important to note that we have experience in maintaining the wide-ribbon web.
+As you know, 70% of your woodworking success depends on the blades you use and how they are sharpened and prepared for the job."

-The operator of the double vertical saw controls the machine from a high platform
+Double vertical saw operator controls the machine from a high platform

 "Another important issue in pallet production is the thickness of the cut.
-When cutting planks as thin as 22 mm, the thickness of the cut is the key factor, it must be minimal.
-Wood-Mizer technology is known for its cut thickness, a thickness of about 2 mm, which increases product recovery and decreases the amount of sawdust", - shares engineer Stănсălie.
+When you are cutting planks only 22 mm thick, the thickness of the cut is the key factor, it has to be minimal.
+The Wood-Mizer technology is known for its cut thickness, a thickness of about 2 mm, which increases product recovery and decreases the amount of sawdust", - shares engineer Stănсălie.

 With a focus on pallet quality

 Due to the fact that the poplar will twist during drying, the pallets are assembled from green planks.
-They are made on Wektor's special manufacturing line capable of producing up to 170 pallets per hour.
+They are made on the special Wektor production line capable of producing up to 170 pallets per hour.
 Already assembled, the pallets are loaded into a specially designed drying oven.

-The garlic is cut on a wide-ribbed vertical saw, which is manufactured
+The garlic is cut on a wide-ribbed vertical saw, which is made

 under the TITAN brand

-"When the pallets are assembled by nails, twisting of the wood in the dryer is not possible," explains Mr Stănсălie, "The pallets are smooth and of high quality, confirmed by the EPAL certificate, which is required for any pallet manufacturer operating on the European market."
+"When the pallets are assembled by nails, it is not possible to twist the wood in the dryer", explains Mr. Stănсălie, "The pallets are smooth and of high quality, confirmed by the EPAL certificate, which is required for any pallet manufacturer operating on the European market".

-"In fact, we're still at the beginning of the road," says Mr Stănсălie.
+"Actually, we're still at the beginning of the road," says Mr. Stănсălie.
 "We have big investment plans and we know exactly what we want to eliminate from production.
 Pallet production requires professional skills, and reliable equipment becomes half the success."

-As a next step, DECO TIMBER will purchase Wood-Mizer horizontal ribbon saws to cut lettuce.
+As a next step, DECO TIMBER will purchase Wood-Mizer horizontal ribbon-cutting saws to cut the dill.

 Source: www.woodmizer.ro